Want to write a better appeal?

 Or even better, 4th.
 Use the built-in Flesch-Kincaid Grade Level tool in Word.
 Or try this readability calculator.
 I love Jeff Brooks’ book, The Fundraiser’s Guide to Irresistible Communications.
 In it, he suggests keeping it between 4th and 6th grade.
 Do that with short sentences.
 And short words.

-5. Make sure you use the word “you” often
+5. Make sure you use the word “you” often throughout your appeal

 Highlight all the “you’s” in your letter.
 If it isn’t covered in highlighted “yous”, go back and reword it.
 Donor communications giant Tom Ahern often says: “you is glue”.
 It’s magic.
 It connects your reader to you.
 And when you rewrite that way, it makes you put your donor at the center.
 That changes your point of view as well.
 Good stuff!

-6. Write like you talk
+6. Write as you talk

 Forget your 7th grade English teacher.
 Use contractions.
 Start sentences with “And” or “But”.
 Use ellipses… Sentence fragments.
 Whatever it takes to make it sound like one person talking to another.
 You’re not going for “official” here!

-7. Read it out loud
+7. Read the appeal out loud

 Yeah, your office mate will think you’ve lost it.
 But you can hear what your eyes alone don’t pick up – awkward phrases, stiff wording… things that just don’t work.